morgen-peschke/trans-factsheet/README.md

       drugs** or are provided experimentally.
 Whether or not these (or even approved drugs) are ethically prescribed depends on **whether they are likely to serve the patient's health interests** based on the **evidence available at the time of prescription**."_
-    * **Hormone blockers are not new**
+    * **Hormone blockers are not new:**
         * _"Since the mid 1990s, puberty delaying medications have been prescribed to some adolescents (not prepubertal children) with severe and persistent gender dysphoria, in cases in which such distress was aggravated by pubertal development."_
         * _"The Royal College of Psychiatrists, in 1998, **recommended delaying puberty** in young adolescents who